jcolag/BaseDice/README.md

 Among other things...

- - [ ] There is an intermittent bug on the scoreboard where runs earned at the end of one inning sometimes show in both that inning and the next.
+ - [X] There is an intermittent bug on the scoreboard where runs earned at the end of one inning sometimes show in both that inning and the next.  (_Score now updates in a single place, which should have happened in the first place._)

  - [X] Right now, this is only a single-player story, by design.
 It shouldn't be too hard, though output that makes sense could be.
 Arguably, given the format, more than two players could even work.
 Massively multiplayer online baseball...?  (_The architecture no longer requires it._)